 If you prefer to stay in the Right Bank, the Louvre District is a good option.
 Stay close to the Louvre, the Seine River, and the Tuileries Gardens in a lively area with many bars and restaurants nearby.

 HOTEL PARIS LOUVRE OPERA; Paris 1, $$$

-This hotel set in a 17th-century building is located only a 5-minute walk from the Louvre in a lively area with many choices for dining out.
-The rooms are small but very clean, comfortable and cozy which make of this hotel is a good value for your money.
+This hotel, set in a 17th-century building, is located only a 5-minute walk from the Louvre in a lively area with many choices for dining out.
+The rooms are small but very clean, comfortable, and cozy, which makes this hotel a good value for your money.

 HOTEL BRITANNIQUE: Paris 1, $$$

-This lovely 19th-century hotel with a nice feel and atmosphere is located at only 700m of Notre Dame and close to other major landmarks.
+This lovely 19th-century hotel with a nice feel and atmosphere is located only 700m from Notre Dame and close to other major landmarks.
 The comfortable rooms and beds and its welcoming staff will make you feel at home.